Microsoft Professional Services and suppliers

 Suppliers may access data only to deliver the services Microsoft has hired them to provide and are prohibited from using data for any other purpose.
 They are required to maintain the confidentiality of this data and are contractually obligated to meet strict data protection requirements that are equivalent to or stronger than the contractual commitments Microsoft makes to its customers.
 Suppliers are also required to meet EU General Data Protection Regulation (GDPR) requirements.
 Under GDPR, Microsoft considers these suppliers to be subprocessors and requires them to employ appropriate technical and organizational measures to protect personal data.

-Microsoft requires all Suppliers to join the Microsoft Supplier Security and Privacy Assurance Program (SSPA).
+Microsoft requires all suppliers to join the Microsoft Supplier Security and Privacy Assurance Program (SSPA).
 This program is designed to standardize and strengthen the handling of data, and to ensure supplier business processes and systems are consistent with those of Microsoft.

 Suppliers who regularly provide Professional Services are subject to heightened requirements.
-For instance, Suppliers must agree to the EU Model Clauses when Microsoft contractually offers its customers the EU Model Clauses.
+For instance, suppliers must agree to the EU Model Clauses when Microsoft contractually offers its customers the EU Model Clauses.

 Microsoft leverages a network of several different types of suppliers to effectively provide timely and cost-effective services across geographies.
 You may always inquire regarding the personnel performing work and request to have your case or work transferred to a different supplier or geography.

-The majority of suppliers provide contract staff, sometimes referred to as staff augmentation or external staff, that work alongside Microsoft employees to help deliver the services.
+Most suppliers provide contract staff, sometimes referred to as staff augmentation or external staff, that work alongside Microsoft employees to help deliver the services.
 In such cases, the servers and tools used to hold and process data are Microsoft’s.
 Also, personnel and data are always in systems subject to Microsoft policies and supervision.

 Microsoft support also operates a network of outsourcers to provide contact/call centers services.
 When these outsourcers store data in their systems, it is subject to equivalent levels of protection and certification as Microsoft facilities and systems.
 Their operations are regularly reviewed by Microsoft.